Ladysnake/Requiem/README.md

-# Requiem
+# Momento Mori

 ![](https://raw.githubusercontent.com/Ladysnake/Requiem/master/requiem-logo-200x125.png)

 [![Download](https://curse.nikky.moe/api/img/265729?logo)](https://curse.nikky.moe/api/url/265729) ![](https://jitpack.io/v/ladysnake/dissolution.svg) ![](https://img.shields.io/github/issues/ladysnake/requiem.svg)

-Requiem is a Minecraft (Java Edition) mod aiming at removing the continuity break resulting from death, as well as adding new mechanics centered around soul dissociation and body possession.
+Momento Mori is a fork of Requiem that adjusts balancing for a soft hardcore experince.
+Also does some bug fixes

+Changes:

+Attrition caries through all types of death and the effect decreases by one level every 20 minutes in a human body.
+No more avoiding the mod by stockpiling on reasources.

+Host-specific healing items give Hunger I for 30 seconds, during this period you cannot consume said items.

+Souls with Attrition V and above can no longer possess a body.
+Basically a hardcore death.

+Fixes:
+Souls no longer lose attrition when dying from void damage.
+Milk buckets no longer cure attrition levels when human.
+Hosts no longer get deleted when teleporting large distances.

-More information is available on the Ladysnake Website: https://ladysnake.github.io/wiki/requiem.
+More information on Requiem is available on the Ladysnake Website: https://ladysnake.github.io/wiki/requiem.

 ## Installation